 Smoking and smokeless tobacco use result in many serious health effects, including damage to your teeth and gums.
 One of the most common effects is receding gums.
 Receding gums, pain, and bleeding gums from dip often inspire people to quit smokeless tobacco.
 It’s one of the most common New Year’s resolutions.
 Quitting is a challenge, but more people do it than now ever before.
 Unfortunately, even quitting won’t bring back your lost gum tissue.

 How Tobacco Damages Your Gums

 Tobacco is very bad for your gums, mostly because of the presence of nicotine, but also because of numerous other chemicals in the tobacco.
 First of all, nicotine restricts the blood flow to peripheral vessels in the body, such as your gums.
 With less blood, your gums have fewer resources to fight and thrive.
 They can’t repair themselves from injury.
 This means that any injury is more likely to cause receding gums.

 Tobacco use also compromises your immune system.
 A compromised immune system makes you more vulnerable to gum disease.
 This increases the risk that bacteria will damage your gums and cause them to recede.

-Dry mouth is a common condition in smokers because cigarette smoking impacts your body’s ability to produce saliva.
+Dry mouth is a common condition in smokers because Oral Health Side Effects to Look out for.
 Saliva isn’t just water in your mouth, it’s a complex formula that nourishes and repairs gums and teeth while helping control oral bacteria.With less saliva, there’s more risk of receding gums.

 Chewing tobacco, on the other hand, may be even worse than smoking for gums.
 Because of the direct contact between the tobacco and the gums, the gums can be irritated by all the chemicals in the tobacco, some of which are natural, others of which are added.
 This repeated irritation not only causes pain, but accelerates gum recession.

 We Can Usually Restore Damaged Gums

 If you have suffered receding gums as a result of tobacco use, we can use our gum rejuvenation technique to bring them back.
 However, that’s only if your gums have recovered from their injury and are healthy again.
 Otherwise, it’s likely that they will just recede again.